starsdeep/Home-Depot-Product-Search-Relevance/README.md

 ### program environment

-* python 3.5
+* python 3.5.1 (python 3.4.3 works now as well)
-* python library:
+* python library & nltk packges:

-    in the requirements.txt
+    in the requirements.md
-    to install it using : `pip3.5 install -r requirements.txt`
+    to install pip packages use : `pip3.5 install -r pip_packages.txt`

-* nltk: you need download nltk models **punkt**,

 ### how to run
-1. put files into input folder including:attributes.csv,product_descriptions.csv
+1. put files into input folder including : train.csv, test.csv, attributes.csv, product_descriptions.csv google_spell_check_dict.json(typo fixing dict revised from https://www.kaggle.com/steubk/home-depot-product-search-relevance/fixing-typos/notebook)
-2. run `python3.5 framework.py 1000 ./output/rfr_all`, 1000 means take 1000 instances as train data, you can change it to another number, and -1 means take all instances (may take 20 minutes)
+2. write configurations 'config.json' in your directory for experiments.
+You may copy / refer to other well written configs.
+For 'num_train' 1000 means take 1000 instances as train data, you can change it to another number, and -1 means take all instances (may take a long time)
+3. run `python3.5 framework.py __your_directory__` (e.g. to run baseline, `python3.5 framework.py ./output/rfr_all`).

 ## Idea